How to Transfer Car Insurance to a New Car: Step-by-Step Guide

 Contact Your Insurer

 Call your insurance company or update your policy online if available.
 Many insurers offer 24/7 customer service for policy changes.
 When you call, provide your policy number and share your new vehicle details.
-While you're on the call, discuss any coverage changes you want to make, such as adjusting deductibles or adding new financial protection.
+Discuss any coverage changes you want to make, such as adjusting deductibles or adding new coverage.

 3. 3